jsdclxvi/Reforestation/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## What happens when you anger a brain surgeon?
+They will give you a piece of your mind.